jbaudanza/rack-asset-compiler/README.md

     use Rack::Cache # Make sure this comes first use Rack::AssetCompiler, ...

-If you're running on Heroku, you get Varnish for free.
-So you don't have to worry about this.
+If you're deploying to the Bamboo or Aspen stack on Heroku, you get Varnish for free.
+The Cedar stack on Heroku does not have Varnish, so you'll have to use Rack::Cache and/or something like [Cloudfront](http://aws.amazon.com/cloudfront/).

 If you're running locally, the user agent cache in your browser is sufficient.
 So you also don't need to worry about this.